Spotted seal: Distribution and habitat

 Spotted seals are inhabitants of arctic or sub-arctic waters, often in the outer areas of ice floes during the breeding season.
 They tend not to live within dense drift ice.
 In the summer months they live in the open ocean or on nearby shores.

 Spotted seals are separated into three populations.
 The Bering Sea population includes approximately 100,000 in the western Bering Sea near Kamchatka, in the Gulf of Anadyr in Russia, and in the eastern Bering Sea in Alaskan waters (the only population in the US).
 A second population of about 100,000 seals breeds in the Sea of Japan and the Sea of Okhotsk.
 A third population of about 3,300 seals is to the south in Liaodong Bay, China and Peter the Great Bay, Russia.
-There is also a smaller population of 300 grey spotted seals living in waters off Baekryeong Island located far north of the west coast of South Korea.In order to prevent the squabble from being fought by water-bombing rocks on Baengnyeong Island, the Hani Sea Water Leopard Artificial Rest Area has been set up.
+There is also a smaller population of 300 spotted seals living in waters off Baekryeong Island located far north of the west coast of South Korea.

 Behavior and reproduction

 Spotted seals are relatively shy and are difficult for humans to approach.
-They can be solitary in general but are gregarious and form large groups during pupping and molting seasons when they haul out on ice floes or, lacking ice, on land.
+They can be solitary in general but are gregarious and form large groups during pupping and molting seasons when they haul out on ice floes or, if lacking ice, on land.
 The numerically largest groups in Alaska are at Kasegaluk Lagoon in the Chukchi Sea, near Cape Espenburg in Kotzebue Sound, and in Kuskokwim Bay on sandbars and shoals, where several thousand may collect.